ohnotnow/code-investigator/README.md

 - `--no-readme`: only for 'docs' mode.
 This skips the bit of the prompt which requires the LLM to write in the style of a GitHub readme
 - `--request`: Your specific requirements.
 In code mode this is passed directly to the LLM as your requirements (if you don't pass it the script will prompt you for it).
 In docs mode this is passed to the LLM as extra guidence ontop of the instruction to write in the style of a readme (unless you pass `--no-readme`)
 - `--model`: The OpenAI model you want to use.
 Eg, 'gpt-4.1', 'o4-mini'.
+- `--rewrite`: Make an extra call to get another model rewrite the original output in a slightly less 'dry' style (mostly helpful on side projects or small projects you're just putting out there)

 Eg:
 ```bash